Aliases for CEACAM16 Gene

 GeneCards Summary for CEACAM16 Gene

-CEACAM16 (Carcinoembryonic Antigen-Related Cell Adhesion Molecule 16) is a Protein Coding gene.
-Diseases associated with CEACAM16 include deafness, autosomal dominant 4b and autosomal dominant nonsyndromic deafness.
+CEACAM16 (Carcinoembryonic Antigen Related Cell Adhesion Molecule 16) is a Protein Coding gene.
+Diseases associated with CEACAM16 include deafness, autosomal dominant 4b and autosomal dominant non-syndromic sensorineural deafness type dfna.
 GO annotations related to this gene include identical protein binding.
 An important paralog of this gene is CEACAM8.

 UniProtKB/Swiss-Prot for CEACAM16 Gene